yjg30737/pyqt-custom-titlebar-window/README.md

 # pyqt-custom-titlebar-window

 PyQt custom titlebar window(resizable, movable, minimize/maximize/close).

+User can set modernized and customized frame surrounding the widget you made.

+You can set the title bar separately or set the menu bar as title bar.

-User can put customized widget in the frame.
-Drag title bar or menu bar on widget to move the window, double-click it to show maximize/normal.
+You can drag title bar or menu bar on widget to move the window, double-click it to show maximize/normal.

-If you want to set this easily than use <a href="https://github.com/yjg30737/pyqt-custom-titlebar-setter.git">pyqt-custom-titlebar-setter</a>.
+If you want to set custom titlebar easily than use <a href="https://github.com/yjg30737/pyqt-custom-titlebar-setter.git">pyqt-custom-titlebar-setter</a>.

-If you want to use this in various ways than see the example below.
+If you want to use this in various ways than use this directly. see the example below.

 ## Table of Contents
 * [Requirements](#requirements)